AlfredMtz/Ames_Housing_RForest_Predictor/README.md

 ---
 ## Price Prediction

 In this project, I analyzed data related to the sale price of homes, besides homes' features, I combined different types of weather data points to investigate how strong of relationship weather around the year holds against homes' sale prices.
+Also, I created a predictive price model related to homes' features and weather around the year.

 ## Some of the findings include:
 - The tendency of people to buy more homes during the spring and summer months.